Formal Verification of Minimax Algorithms: Verification using Dafny

+The configuration identified through formal verification turned out to be invaluable in our search for a counterexample.
+It characterizes a situation in which a value returned from a transposition table lookup raises the lower bound~$\alpha$ beyond the eventual return value~$x$, while still remaining below the original upper bound~$\beta_0$.
+This pattern suggests that a previously computed \emph{lower bound} may trigger premature pruning, thereby preventing the exploration of subtrees that would otherwise influence the minimax value.

+In \textsc{NegamaxTTM}, such a situation can arise only when the lower bound~$\alpha$ is increased by a transposition table lookup that yields a \emph{lower bound} computed at a greater or equal search depth.
+Guided by this observation, we constructed a concrete instance realizing this mechanism by considering the window $(\alpha,\beta) = (0,5)$, together with the transposition table

+followed by a search of the same node~$v$ at depth~2 that returns a value $x=2$.
+After substantial manual analysis, this led to the hand-crafted counterexample shown in Figure~\ref{fig:counter-example}(c).

+Applied to this example, \textsc{NegamaxTTM} indeed returns the value~2, as shown in Equation~\ref{eq:counterexample}(c).
+This outcome is problematic for two independent reasons.
+First, it violates standard minimax intuition: the parent of the node with value~2 is a minimizing node, and under optimal play at depth~2 it should instead select the branch with value~1.
+Second, and more importantly for our formal development, there exists no witness tree satisfying the criterion~(\ref{eq:is-negamax-tt-result}) that justifies the return value~2.

+Indeed, there are only two expansions of $\truncate{u}{2}$ that satisfy the $\func{is-expansion}$ predicate, namely $\truncate{u}{2}$ itself and the full tree~$u$.
+The corresponding negamax alpha-beta results for these expansions are~1 and~4, respectively; the value~2 cannot be obtained from any admissible witness.
+Crucially, the node with value~1 is never visited during the search.
+This is a direct consequence of the lower-bound value~3 stored in the transposition table, which shrinks the alpha--beta window to $(3,5)$ during the table-lookup phase.
+When the node with value~2 is subsequently evaluated, the loop’s break condition is triggered, and no further children are explored.

-We also made a detailed analysis of Marsland's algorithm~\cite{Marsland86}, see Algorithm~\ref{alg:negamax-ttm} and Appendix~\ref{sec:negamax-tt-marsland} for a comparison with \textsc{NegamaxTTW}.
-This resulted in a hand-crafted counterexample, demonstrating that this variant does not satisfy our witness-based correctness criterion.
-The full counterexample is shown in Figure~\ref{fig:counter-example}(a).
-The algorithm is invoked at the root node $u$ with alpha-beta window $(0,5)$, depth~$6$, and an initially empty transposition table.
-This call triggers two recursive calls to a shared child node $v$ (drawn with a double border).
-No entries are removed during the search.
-The results of the calls are:
+At first glance, this counterexample might appear unconvincing, since it assumes a specific non-empty transposition table at the start of the search.
+To show that this situation can arise in a complete execution, we therefore extend the example to a run starting from an empty table, as shown in Figure~\ref{fig:counter-example}(a).
+The algorithm is invoked at the root node~$u$ with window $(0,5)$, depth~6, and an initially empty transposition table.
+This call generates two recursive searches of node~$v$ (indicated by a double border), and no table entries are removed during the search.

-The transposition table $T$ is updated after call (b), and its contents are reused in call (c).
-In particular, T contains the entry $(v, \var{value}=3, \var{depth}=4, \var{flag}=\func{lowerbound})$ when call (c) begins.
-According to our correctness criterion, the result of a depth-2 search at $v$ must be justified by some expansion of $\truncate{v}{2}$ whose full negamax evaluation equals 2.
-However, among the four possible expansions of $\truncate{v}{2}$, the resulting values are 1, 3, 4, and 4 — none of which match the returned result.
-Hence, no suitable witness exists, and the correctness condition~\eqref{eq:is-negamax-tt-result} is violated.
-The root cause appears to be the reuse of a lower bound (3) computed with alpha-beta window $(0,2)$ in a search with a wider alpha-beta window $(0,5)$.
-This reuse leads to pruning of a child node with value 1, which, if unpruned, would yield a better result.